This post is part from series of posts related to integrating Pixo into most popular frameworks. You may check also:

 - We need to import

-- We export new reusable React component that will render an image and also integrates Pixo as editor; it expects 2 props:
+Reactin order for the transpiled code to work properly Pixois a global object (also property of thewindowobject) created in the previous step; we need it in order to instantiate theBridge- We export new reusable React component that will render an image and also integrates Pixo as editor; it expects 2 props:

-callback function that will receive the URL of the edited image, exported by Pixo
+srcSource URL of the imageonChangecallback function that will receive the URL of the edited image, exported by Pixo

 - The above component renders an image with the given URL and also adds

-handler that opens the image for editing in Pixo Editor
+onClickhandler that opens the image for editing in Pixo Editor

 Don’t forget to replace the dummy string with your real API key.